Ranking Structure

 4. Expected to promote the EGS mission statement.

-5. Must mentor their division leaders, but still allow them the freedom to operate their division.
+5. Mentor their division leaders, but still allow them the freedom to operate their division.

-6. Must enforce the code of conduct, policies and any other rules to all lower ranking members.
+6. Enforce the code of conduct, policies and any other rules to all lower ranking members.

 7. Responsible for enforcing policies, not making policies.

-9. May revoke membership of a member and DNH with acknowledgement from the high council.
+10. May revoke membership of a member and DNH with acknowledgement from the board.

 Division Leader